dora-team/dora.community/src/posts/blog-post.20231231.md

 _December 31, 2023 by [Amanda](/)_

-The past year was a fantastic year for the DORA community of practice.
-We've seen wonderful growth, both in terms of the number of members, and engagement .
-We had 30 lean coffee discussions, 15 community connection sessions, and over 170 discussion threads in our google group.
+The past year was a fantastic year for the DORA Community of Practice!
+We've seen wonderful growth, both in terms of the number of members and engagement .
+We had 30 lean coffee discussions, 15 community connection sessions, and over 170 discussion threads in our Google group.

 **Growth of the Community**